objectionary/home/README.md

 (i.e. all required changes are released) it can be published.
 Publishing includes several steps.

-Create new Git branch from this repo to get the latest changes.
+Create a new Git branch from this repo to get the latest changes.

 There is a Bash script `pull.sh`, which may help you publish the entire library.
 In order to use it, you should first configure your library